janhavelka/BIGTM/README.md

                 Installation
 ----------------------------------------------

 There is no need of installation.
-The only thing needed is to include all enclosed folders.
+The only thing needed is to include 'functions' folder into the matlab path.

 ----------------------------------------------
                 Compatibility